um-grex/grex-docs/content/english/specific-soft/vasp.md

 ## Introduction
 ---

 [VASP](https://www.vasp.at/wiki/index.php/The_VASP_Manual) is a massively parallel plane-wave solid state DFT code.
-On Grex it is available only for the research groups that hold VASP licenses.
+On Grex, it is available only for the research groups that hold VASP licenses.
 To get access, PIs would need to send us a confirmation email from the VASP vendor, detailing the status of their license and a list of users allowed to use it.

 ## System specific notes
 ---